 - We have quite a bit of information on Acadia, and one item that we highly recommend you download is our itinerary for Acadia National Park.
 Since there is not a good cell signal in the park, having a copy of this guide can help with your planning greatly.
 Be sure to also read our companion blog, What to See and Do in Acadia National Park.

 - For our selection of a few of the best hikes in Acadia, our blog The Best Hikes in Acadia National Park is a great resource.
-We’ve created other blogs on our favorite hikes, including Hiking the Beehive Trail, Hiking the Bubbles Trail and the not-for-afraid-of-heights hike on the Precipice Trail.
+We’ve created other blogs on our favorite hikes, including Hiking the Beehive Trail, Hiking the Bubbles Trail, the Jordan Pond Trail, hiking the Ship Harbor Trail and the not-for-afraid-of-heights hike on the Precipice Trail.

 - When you get back from your trip, shoot us a note and we’ll work with you to create a custom, vintage-style travel posters for you.